-Alcohol, aerosols, cigarettes, e-cigarettes/vapes, drugs and dangerous/illegal items
+Alcohol, aerosols, cigarettes, e-cigarettes/vapes, knives and weapons, drugs and dangerous/illegal items

 Pupils must not use any sort of aerosol spray in school (roll-on deodorants may be used).
-Alcohol, drugs, cigarettes, e-cigarettes/vapes, dangerous/illegal, distracting or anti-social items (e.g. laser pens) must not be brought onto the premises (including boarding) or on school trips under any circumstances.
+Alcohol, drugs, cigarettes, e-cigarettes/vapes, knives and weapons, dangerous/illegal, distracting or anti-social items (e.g. laser pens) must not be brought onto the premises (including boarding) or on school trips under any circumstances.
 Any medicines must be given to the school nurse.
 Inhalers and other medicines approved by the Nurse and in agreement with the Head of School may be carried by named pupils.
+The above items may be searched for (as per information and page 4 of this policy) in addition to suspected stolen items, fireworks, pornographic images or any article likely to be used to commit an offence or cause personal injury or damage.